-- 1. Go to NVIDIA Control Panel. - 2.
+- 1. Go to the NVIDIA Control Panel (see page C 24). - 2.
 Click Manage 3D Settings (3D Settings) and select Program Settings (tab). - 3.
 Select a program to customize from the drop-down menu, or click Add to add any program that does not appear in the menu. - 4.
 Select the preferred graphics processor for the program from the drop-down menu. - 5.
 Click the Setting menu items to select any options required. - 6.
 Click Apply to save the settings.

-Figure C - 29 Program Settings
+Figure C - 25 Program Settings